Mental Health for PTA Leaders

 Promoting

-• Promote and distribute National PTA’s Healthy Minds family tools and resources.
-Share throughout the year and/or focus on a certain time period such as Mental Health Awareness Month in May.
+• Share throughout the year and/or focus on a certain time such as Mental Health Awareness Month in May.

 • Use social medial/email/newsletter messaging to reach families.